Periodontal Procedure Options Washington D.C.

-Scaling and Root Planing is a non-surgical treatment for gum disease which allows the dentist to clean between the gums and teeth all the way down to the roots.
-The surface of roots are cleaned carefully to remove plaque and tartar deep inside.
-A local anesthesia may be applied, and antibiotics may be placed inside the pockets between teeth and gums to promote healing.
-More often than not, scaling and root planing is all that is needed, but sometimes, additional surgery may be required to restore gum health.
+Scaling and Root Planing is a non-surgical treatment option for gum disease.
+This allows the dentist to clean between the gums and teeth down below the gumline to the roots.
+The surface of the roots is cleaned carefully to remove plaque and tartar from deep inside.
+Local anesthesia may be applied, and antibiotics may be placed inside the pockets between the teeth and gums to promote healing.
+In some cases, additional surgery may be required to restore gum health.